Recruiting & onboarding: this is the optimal application process for Gen Z and Gen Y

 Even though both groups are part of Gen-Z, their goals and values are so different that a job ad would not work for both groups.

-The best strategy is to be as transparent as possible about the company, the selection process and the tasks in the job advertisement and the application process and thus attract the right people.
-If you make it clear what the company's values are and what it stands for, you will be able to attract people with the same values and certain qualifications, regardless of generation (6).
+The best strategy is therefore to present the company, the selection process and the tasks as transparently as possible in the job advertisement and the application process in order to attract the right people.
+If you make it clear what values the company represents and what it stands for, you can appeal to and recruit people with the same values and certain qualifications, regardless of generation.

 More important than adapting the job ad to the generations is to consider the preferences of the new professionals in the application process.
 Through personal relationships with recruiting staff, digital and fast processes, and transparent communication with applicants, you will stand out from the competition and not only receive more applications, but also make a good first impression.